 Assess the potential impacts on local groundwater resources and quality, and define the extent of the area where groundwater resources are likely to be affected by the proposed operations.
 Assess the potential impacts of the operations on groundwater draw-down, depletion or recharge, and propose management options to monitor and mitigate these effects.
 Assess the likely response of the groundwater resource after operation of the project, including the impacts of groundwater inflow to any residual void.
-Assess the potential impacts on the local ground water regime due to altered porosity and permeability from any land disturbance, such as subsidence.
 Assess the potential for project operations or residual effects to contaminate groundwater resources.
 Propose measures to avoid, mitigate and remediate any impacts on groundwater resources or quality.